kcc-nma-art258/assignments/week-1/README.md

 ### GitHub setup

 1. Sign up for a [free GitHub account](https://github.com/join)
+  - Setup [Two Factor Authentication (2FA)](https://github.com/blog/1614-two-factor-authentication) as an additional security measure
 2. Complete [ART258 GitHub account form](http://goo.gl/forms/QubL6AJy0F)
 3. *Download [GitHub Desktop app](https://desktop.github.com/)
   - [GitHub for Mac](https://central.github.com/mac/latest)
   - [GitHub for PC](https://github-windows.s3.amazonaws.com/GitHubSetup.exe)

-**GitHub Desktop app should already be installed on the studio classroom computers.*
+**The GitHub Desktop app should already be installed on the KOA 103 studio classroom computers.*

 ### GitHub development workflow

+As we go through the semester, we'll cover different aspects of Git & GitHub within our workflow.
+At a [high-level](https://en.wikipedia.org/wiki/High-_and_low-level), we'll be following the [GitHub-Flow]() methodology for development with some slight adjustments for this course.

 - Anything in the `master` branch is deployable
 - To work on something new, create a descriptively named branch off of `master` (ie: `home-page-bug-fix`)